bastantoine/hackathoooon/README.md

 > export FLASK_ENV=development; python main.py
 ```

-And now the API should be live too at localhost:5000
+And now the project should be live at localhost:5000

 If you have trouble installing the Python virtualenv (`python3 -m venv venv`) on Windows, see the troubleshooting steps [here](https://github.com/bastantoine/hackathoooon/tree/master/API#windows).